milescajus/2D_pathfinder/README.md

 # C# 2D Pathfinder

-C# class for a 2D grid-based pathfinder algorithm.
+C# class for a 2D grid-based pathfinder algorithm, lovingly named D\*, DumbStar, or Dumpster.

 Compile and run with movement points as a command-line argument, e.g.: